 Remember Solar Roadways?
-As a fresh reminder, Solar Roadways became massively viral a few years ago after claiming to be the end-all solution to the global energy crisis.
-The idea was to implement solar panels into the road to produce electricity.
-The panels allegedly were also going to light up the roads with different LED patterns replacing painted lines.
+As a fresh reminder, Solar Roadways became massively viral in 2014 after claiming to be the end-all solution to the global energy crisis.
+The idea was simple: to implant solar panels into roads to produce electricity.
+The panels were allegedly also going to light up the roads with different LED patterns, replacing painted lines.
 For the winter, heating coils could melt snow and ice – all while generating electricity and requiring less maintenance.
-It seems too good to be true.
-And as it turns out, it is.

-The largest incentive of the project was its ability to pay itself off- or its return of investment (ROI).
-Though as of yet (and it has been almost 7 years in the making), no solar roadway has sustained a cash-flow positive income.
-Instead, the projects have caused a slew of problems which required extensive maintain.
+The largest incentive of the project was its ability to pay for itself and give a good return on investment (ROI).
+Though as of yet, no solar roadway has sustained a positivecash-flow.
+Instead, the projects have caused a slew of problems and required extensive maintenance.
 Although the technology has been in development for years, the idea is not yet viable.
-It makes sense, though.

 Not enough light

-On a tradition solar farm, solar panels are angled towards the Sun to maximize efficiency.
-On more advanced farms, the panels are made to track the Sun, further improving the amount of energy it can extract.
-Of the energy that the sun produces, a typical solar panel can only absorb about 20% of it.
-Optimizing the amount of light the panels are exposed to is imperative to run a cost efficient system.
+On a traditional solar farm, solar panels are angled towards the sun to maximize efficiency.
+On more advanced farms, the panels are made to track the sun, further improving the amount of energy they can extract.
+A typical solar panel can utilize about 20 percent of the energy that the sun produces.
+Optimizing the amount of light the panels are exposed to is imperative to run a cost-efficient system.

 LED's are difficult to see during the day

-However, determined to test the theory, a team did install a small section of solar roads in the US, but the results were rather unimpressive.
-Unfortunately, the small exhibition broke in a day, then caught fire sometime later.
-Also, the lights could hardly be seen at even direct angles to the road.
-Earlier this year, the panels did receive an upgrade, but the lights are still incredibly difficult to see without being at a high angle, the opposite of the angles drivers would view them as.
+The Solar Roadways team installed a small, 13.9 m² section of solar road in Sandpoint, Idaho in 2017, but the results were rather unimpressive.
+Unfortunately, the small section of solar panels broke almost immediately, and then caught fire sometime later.
+Also, the lights could hardly be seen, at even direct angles to the road.
+The panels did receive an upgrade, but the lights were still incredibly difficult to see without being at a high angle, the opposite of the angles drivers would view them at.

-Advanced polymers were considered to construct the roads, however, most polymers are expensive to manufacture in sufficient quantities to build a road capable of withstanding the constant force of traffic.
+Advanced polymers were considered for use in constructing the roads, to protect the panels.
+However, most polymers are expensive to manufacture in sufficient quantities to build a road capable of withstanding the constant force of traffic.
 The material is also typically made from fossil fuels, defeating the purpose of using solar panels to reduce the carbon footprint.

 As the panels wear out, the glass material will become opaque.
-The clarity of the glass would significantly degrade the panels ability to collect light.
+The clarity of the glass would significantly degrade the panels' ability to collect light.
 The challenge is mounting.
-The cost of implementing the system could never exceed the efficiency and [racticallity of simply installing the solar panels in far more efficient arrangements.
+The cost of implementing the system could never exceed the efficiency and practicality of simply installing the solar panels in far more efficient arrangements.

 The idea of replacing asphalt with a glass panel is even more absurd once the cost is considered.
 Currently, there is no coating available that can withstand the force of moving vehicles yet produce electricity at the same time.